pachyderm/pachyderm/doc/docs/2.0.x/getting_started/local_installation.md

 Kubernetes restarted those pods.
 Re-run `kubectl get pods`

-## Have 'pachctl' and your Cluster Communicate
+## Connect 'pachctl' To your Cluster

-Assuming your `pachd` is running as shown above, make sure that `pachctl` can talk to the cluster.
-The easiest way to have `pachctl` connect to your local cluster is to use the `port-forward` command.
+Assuming your `pachd` is running as shown above, the easiest way to connect `pachctl` to your local cluster is to use the `port-forward` command.

-=== "You have deployed Pachyderm with or without Console"
 - To connect to your new Pachyderm instance, run:

       ```shell
       pachctl config import-kube local --overwrite
-        ```
-        ```shell
       pachctl config set active-context local
       ```

-    - Then run:
+- Then:

       ```shell
       pachctl port-forward
       ```
-        Background this process in a new tab of your terminal.
+      **Background this process in a new tab of your terminal.**

-    - If you have deployed with Console:
+=== "You have deployed Enterprise/Console"

         - To connect to your Console (Pachyderm UI), point your browser to **`localhost:4000`** and authenticate using the mock User (username: `admin`, password: `password`).